 The creation, modification, and lifespan of ideas

-In last year’s Halloween Horror Nights, Universal’s classic Frankenstein monster was reinvented to both stay true to the character but also work in today’s world of horror.
-The popular notion of “steampunk” was mixed with the somewhat-medieval Frankenstein style to great success.
+In 2009’s Halloween Horror Nights, Universal’s classic Frankenstein monster was reinvented to both stay true to the character but also work in today’s world of horror.
+The popular notion of “steampunk” was mixed with the somewhat medieval Frankenstein style to great success.
 Mike Aiello said at the panel that the ideas of “steampunk” and “Frankenstein” were literally written on a large planning board, amongst many other general concepts, and were eventually paired up.

 The choice: Pursue a career at Disney, Universal, or just freelance?

 While there often exists animosity between Disney fans who enjoy other theme parks and Disney fans who never leave Disney property when in Orlando, that same conflict does not exist within the theme park design community.
 While Universal Orlando and Walt Disney World are businesses in competition with each other, designers use this competition to develop friendships and to better themselves and their craft.
 As described above, designers often move from company to company, bringing with them their talents and creativity.
 During the recent discussion, Universal creative manager Rick Spencer mentioned that there is a regular gathering of folks from SeaWorld, Universal, and Busch Gardens in which they all have a friendly chat over drinks.